AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 intimately blended...and both were almost entirely lost in the thick clouds of ignorance and barbarism which covered the earth....
-The fathers of the church departed from the simplicity of the apostolic church and corrupted the purity of the Christian faith.\"
+The fathers of the church departed from the simplicity of the apostolic church and corrupted the purity of the Christian faith."

-Hagenbach reminds us that[^129] \"There were two errors which the newborn Christianity had to guard against if it was not to lose its peculiar religious features and disappear in one of the already existing
+Hagenbach reminds us that[^129] "There were two errors which the newborn Christianity had to guard against if it was not to lose its peculiar religious features and disappear in one of the already existing
-religions: against a relapse into Judaism on the one side, and against a mixture with Paganism and speculations borrowed from it, and a mythologizing tendency on the other.\"
+religions: against a relapse into Judaism on the one side, and against a mixture with Paganism and speculations borrowed from it, and a mythologizing tendency on the other."

 *The Sibylline Oracles*, advocating universal restoration; Philo, who taught annihilation, and *Enoch* and *Ezra*, who taught endless